 We don’t know how the hydroelectric project relicensing process will play out, but we’re encouraged that Seattle City Light – one of the nation’s largest publicly owned utilities – may be beginning to see the light when it comes to the true costs of Seattle’s progress.
 That progress has been paid by the Skagit River, its people and natural resources for the past 100 years.

-Lorraine Loomis is the chair of the Northwest Indian Fisheries Commission.
+Lorraine Loomis is the chairperson of the Northwest Indian Fisheries Commission.